X3NNY/watermark/README.md

 ## Feature

-* The sad thing is that now only supports ascii characters or Chinese on MAC, for other UNICODE characters maybe supported in the near future.XD.
+* The sad thing is that now only supports ascii characters or Chinese on (MAC, Windows), for other UNICODE characters maybe supported in the near future.XD.

 * More convenient functions will come later...